Culture

 That is what he has been doing ever since he was a little kid.
 Darren started out racing U10 cyclocross races back in Ireland.
 As he got bigger and faster, cycling became more and more of a priority.
 In his late teens, Darren decided to go to France to race and pursue his dream of turning pro instead of accepting a place at university, where he had applied to become an accountant.
 It wasn’t an easy choice, but Darren’s bravery paid off, and now he has the chance to show the whole world what he can do on a bike.

-He lives in Girona, where he and his tight-knit crew of WorldTour buddies train throughout the year.
-They get ready for the races on long group rides through the local hills, sprinting for town signs and doing their efforts on the climbs.
+He lives in Andorra, where he and his tight-knit crew of WorldTour buddies train throughout the year.
+They get ready for the races on long group rides in the mountains, sprinting for town signs and doing their efforts on the climbs.
 That keeps it fun.

 Once the commissaire’s flag drops, Darren is a fierce competitor.